hasura/supergraph-io/README.md

   - Commands are methods that map to particular pieces of business logic that might return references to other commands or models
 </td>
 <td>
-Modeling Author data type as a collection that can be queried
+Modeling Author data type as a collection that can be queried <br>

 ```graphql
 query author {